Active Directory Role Based Access Control: Leveraging for Efficiency

 - Group Policy: Active Directory Group Policy allows administrators to define and enforce security and configuration settings across a network.
 By linking Group Policy Objects (GPOs) to OUs or groups, administrators can control various aspects of user access, including password policies, software installation permissions, and access to specific network resources.

 - Delegation of Administration: Active Directory supports delegation of administrative tasks, allowing organizations to distribute management responsibilities while maintaining security.
-Administrators can assign specific permissions to designated users or groups, empowering them to manage certain aspects of Active Directory without granting full administrative privileges.
+User administration is streamlined through delegation, as administrators can assign specific permissions to designated users or groups, empowering them to manage certain aspects of Active Directory without granting full administrative privileges.

 Benefits of Using Active Directory for RBAC